 "We reduce the speed, but we don't catch people.
 We don't earn any money.
 It's an investment for us.
 We don't want to get that discussion in our society that this is a revenue-raising thing.
 We want people to understand that this is for safety.
 We nudge people to do the right thing."

 Interestingly, support for the Vision Zero viewpoint has been picked up more quickly by the business sector and governments than the public in most areas.

 The philosophy has been adopted by manufacturers like Volvo in Sweden who has laid down the bold goal of no one being killed or seriously injured in a Volvo by 2020.
 The independent International Organisation for Standardisation (ISO) has also set up a safety standard in traffic management based on the Vision Zero thinking.
 More broadly, Tingvall says, "Organisations like the OECD have been clear that this is the way to look at it.
 The WHO has picked it up."
 You can read World Health Organisation's world report on violence and injury prevention and road safety here.

 Support like this is important because, as Tingvall says, "Key to getting [to zero] is the commitment from so many who support Vision Zero and who back it up."

 Seeing how far Sweden has come is a real-world demonstration of where we can take road safety.
 In Victoria, between four and five people per 100,000 die on our roads a year; now with this new approach to road safety we hope to get this number down to zero in the decades to come.
-The first target the Towards Zero partners have in their sites is to reduce the current number of people killed or seriously injured on Victorian roads by 20 per cent, in other words a further 40 to 50 people saved each year.
+The first target the Towards Zero partners have in their sights is to reduce the current number of people killed or seriously injured on Victorian roads by 20 per cent, in other words a further 40 to 50 people saved each year.